logfiend/logfiend.github.io/CONTRIBUTING.md

 ## Content guidelines

 - Prefer updating includes for shared sections across pages
-- Keep copy concise and action-oriented; primary CTA is “Book a call” → `/docs/contact`
+- Keep copy concise and action-oriented; primary CTA is “Schedule Meeting” → `/docs/contact`
 - Use `.btn`, `.btn-primary`, `.btn-outline` for CTAs
 - Use `.page-hero` for the top section of docs pages